Large-scale simulations of Floquet physics on near-term quantum computers: Results

 where $\mathcal{T}$ is the time ordering operator.

 As is often found in physics, choosing the right reference frame is key to a simple description of the dynamics of a system.
 To take a paradigmatic example - the motion of planets in our solar system appears rather complex in the earth's reference frame but becomes much simpler if we transform into the frame of reference of the sun.
-Our algorithm, as sketched in Fig.~\ref{fig:ansatz_idea}, takes a similar approach~\cite{whaley1984rotating, rahav2003effective}.
-Namely, we use a time-dependent \textit{kick operator}, $\hat K(t)$, to transform the system to a frame of reference where the dynamics of the driven system is governed by a time-independent \textit{effective Hamiltonian}, $\hat H_{\rm eff}$.

-More concretely, the total simulation is composed of the following steps: \begin{enumerate} \item We apply $e^{+i\hat K(t_0)}$ to \textit{kick} an initial state $|\psi\rangle$ at time $t_0$ into our preferred reference frame. \item We apply $e^{-i(t - t_0)\hat H_{\rm eff}}$ to evolve the state from times $t_0$ to $t$ in this new reference frame. \item We apply $e^{-i\hat K(t)}$ to \textit{kick} the system back into the original (lab) frame of reference. \end{enumerate} Or, more compactly, the total simulation is of the form
+Our algorithm, as sketched in Fig.~\ref{fig:ansatz_idea}, takes a similar approach~\cite{whaley1984rotating}: \begin{enumerate} \item Apply $e^{+i\hat K(t_0)}$ to \textit{kick} an initial state $|\psi\rangle$ at time $t_0$ into a reference frame where the dynamics of the driven system is governed by an \textit{effective Hamiltonian} $\hat H_{\rm eff}$. \item Apply $e^{-i(t - t_0)\hat H_{\rm eff}}$ to evolve the state from times $t_0$ to $t$ in this new reference frame. \item Apply $e^{-i\hat K(t)}$ to \textit{kick} the system back into the original (lab) frame of reference. \end{enumerate} Or, more compactly, the total simulation is of the form